This page is intended to cover all the steps involved in assessments, and to answer the most frequently asked questions.

 Frequently Asked Questions:

-Typically when a student exhausts all fail attempts, he or she is stuck until an instructor provides some type of intervention.
-Usually this will be an optional retake, resetting the lesson, or inserting a supplemental activity, but there are times educators do not want their students stuck if they exhaust all their fail attempts.
-These educators use Automatic Progression.
+Typically when a student exhausts all retake attempts, the student cannot progress until an instructor provides some type of intervention.
+Usually the intervention will be an optional retake, resetting the lesson, or inserting a supplemental activity.
+However, there are times educators do not want students stuck after exhausting all retake attempts.
+This is the reason why educators use Automatic Progression.

 Automatic Progression is toggled through the Edit Options page.
-Once Automatic Progression is enabled, the LMS will advance the student to the next activity, even if they do not meet the predefined passing thresholds on their assessments.
-As soon as they exhaust all their fail attempts (or pass an assessment), the LMS will take the highest score and record it as the graded attempt in the Gradebook.
+Once Automatic Progression is enabled, the LMS will advance the student to the next activity, even if they do not meet the predefined passing thresholds on the assessments.
+As soon as the individual exhausts all attempts (or pass an assessment), the LMS will take the highest score and record it as the graded attempt in the Gradebook.